Gallery Car: Highliner II

 An electric multiple unit (EMU) variant of the railcar has been produced by Nippon Sharyo, of which only Metra and the NICTD South Shore Line own and operate.
-They operate on overhead wires, and only have cab car variants, with each set containing two.
+They operate on overhead wires, and only have cab car variants designed to be in sets of 2.
+For Metra, they are the replacement to the original Highliners which had a similar interior design.

 History

 The Gallery Car was constructed originally by Pullman and Budd in between the 1950s-70's, as 4 different models: The 7006A, 7600, 8700, and the Town Cars.
 The 8700 Series introduced the cab cars, with CN&W being the first customers for it.

-Over time, as Pullman went bankrupt, other companies began to manufacture the railcar, those mainly being Amerail and Nippon Sharyo.

-(Nippon Sharyo is the only current manufacturer left as all of its other manufacturers no longer exist).
+As Pullman went bankrupt, other companies began to manufacture the railcar, those mainly being Amerail and Nippon Sharyo.
+Nippon Sharyo is currently the only manufacturer left as all of its other manufacturers no longer exist.